AN EARLY ‘STAMP’ OF STUPIDITY

 Investing in stamps was certainly not my idea.
 My husband Rob met some character claiming to have made a fortune buying sheets of new stamps and re-selling them a year or two later.

 ‘He actually retired on stamps’, Rob told me, as he scribbled down figures.
-‘I think we’ll buy one hundred of every stamp issue, ten first day covers and ten souvenir packs.’
+‘I think we’ll buy a sheet of every stamp issue, ten first day covers and ten souvenir packs.’
 He slipped an arm around me, and I began to feel uneasy:

 ‘Now there’s no post office near my office, so this will have to be your job.
 You can pop out in your lunch break.
 Besides, you were a stamp collector once weren’t you?’